 I am an artist, anthropologist and educator living and working on the unceded territories of the Lekwungen-speaking peoples and the Songhees, Esquimalt and WSÁNEĆ peoples where I have lived since 2002.
 Of working-class Scottish and mixed European descent, I was born in Halifax, Nova Scotia, Miꞌkmaꞌki territory.
 I received an MA in Environmental Studies and a PhD in Visual Art and Anthropology from the University of Victoria and am currently an Adjunct Assistant Professor in the School of Environmental Studies at University of Victoria.

 My practice is grounded in a concern with the techniques and ethics of image-making.
 I engage with the conditions and practices of photography in research, writing and artworks.
 For example, I engage anti-capitalist camera forms like camera obscuras and I break down and rebuild cameras to create an effect based in breath and movement for collective image-making.
-Over the past three years I’ve been striking up non-toxic relationships in plant-based emulsions and experimental gardens.
+Over the past four years I’ve been striking up non-toxic relationships with plant-based emulsions and experimental gardens.

 I work with media anthropologist Kate Hennessy on experimental art-based research about archives and collections.
 We’ve been writing and making artworks to consider anarchival materiality, or the generative force of entropy within archives.
 In our article, Fugitives: Anarchival Materiality in Archives, we describe how non-human archives and their human stewards both constrain and enable preservation.